 Being an outstanding communicator is an extremely important characteristic that every medical assistant should possess.
-This is because medical assistants communicate with almost everybody within a healthcare facility setting.
+This is because MAs communicate with almost everybody within a healthcare facility setting.

 It is also their job to communicate effectively and relay medical information to other healthcare professionals in a medical setting, such as nurses, doctors, and specialists.